open-dynamic-robot-initiative/test_bench/ci_example_cpp/doc/general_rules.md

     reviewer to see what changed.
 - Do not add functional changes and major reformatting in the same commit as this makes review of the functional changes very difficult.
+- Do add unit tests for new features
+- Do create new demos or update existing demos to make it easier how to use the updated API

 ### IV.3.
 Some rules for the reviewers: